mckn-larp/house-rules/4-Genre-Rules/1-Vampire/README.md

 ---

-This section outlines the specific process for creating **Sabbat Vampire characters** in the *Knoxville: Marble City* chronicle.
+This section outlines the specific process for creating **Sabbat Vampire characters** in the *MCKN* chronicle.
 It replaces and updates prior Vampire-specific creation sections and brings Sabbat-specific systems in line with current play guidelines and OWBN approval processes.

 ## Character Creation Steps